springernature/shunter/docs/getting-started.md

 Getting Started with Shunter
 ============================

-Before we begin, you'll need to have [Node.js](https://nodejs.org/) installed, Shunter requires Node.js 0.10 - 0.12.
-The getting started guide will teach you how to put together a basic application with Shunter.
+This guide will teach you how to put together a basic application with Shunter.
 [API Documentation](usage/index.md) is also available if you need more detail.

+Before we begin, you'll need to have [Node.js](https://nodejs.org/) installed; Shunter requires Node.js 0.10 - 0.12.

 This guide will not explain every feature of Shunter.
 Its aim is to get you up-and-running in as little time as possible.